mapr-emea/mapr-clustercheck/README.md

     - Users with sudo
     - Sudo with password
 - Only one artifact to copy
+- Gives you recommendations for nodes and cluster
 - No external dependencies, e.g. no clustershell is required.
 - Standardized output in JSON and text format.
 Output can be put into database.
 - Modules: